nanxstats/tinytopics/docs/articles/get-started.md

     For example, using the default learning rate of 0.001 on this synthetic dataset can lead to inconsistent results between devices (worse model on CPU than GPU).
-Increasing the learning rate towards 0.01 significantly improves model fit and ensures consistent performance across both devices.
+Increasing the learning rate towards 0.01 improves model fit and ensures consistent performance across both devices.

 ## Post-process results